How can I find out the size of my air conditioner?

-It’s pretty simple to figure out the tons of cooling capacity once you get the hang of it.
+It’s pretty simple to figure out the tons of cooling capacity for just about any system once you get the hang of it.
 Look for a number that is divisible by 6 or 12 somewhere in the center of the model number on the data plate at the side of condenser (outdoor unit), like 12,18, 24, 30, 36, 42, 48, or 60.

 A ton of air conditioning equals 12,000 BTU so, for example a “24” in the middle of the model number indicates that it is a 2-ton system, a “30” means 2-1/2 tons, and the “42” in the middle of the model number at the top of the page means the system is 3-1/2 tons.